omkarh20/PalmPilot/README.md

 - Execute `python3 PalmPilot.py`
 - Change any mappings if needed and press "Save mappings".
 - Press "Run Program"
-- Press the button placed on the breadboard
+- Press the button placed on the breadboard which toggles gesture detection enabling/disabling.
 - Open any video playback app and make gestures.
 The appropriate actions will be done

 **Note:** By default, all the gesture-actions mappings are for VLC Media Player.
 Change the mappings according to your needs.